-It would be too early to claim that London’s banking giants have become a shadow of their former selves simply because FinTechs are taking this well-entrenched industry by a disruptive storm.
+It would be too early to claim that London’s banking giants have become a shadow of their former selves simply because FinTechs in UK are taking this well-entrenched industry by a disruptive storm.

 FinTechs have been leveraging powerful multi-mode communication devices, also known as smartphones, that maybe in your hands right now.
 Using smartphones, FinTechs have reimagined every customer touchpoint in the industry and in some cases upended industry bottom line models.
 Real-time payments are a good harbinger of things to come.
 According to Morgan Stanley, by the end of this year, approximately 97% of the developed world is likely to have access to domestic real-time payment.
 However, these changes are not limited to FinTech startups.
 Many banks are fast adopting these changes and turning them into cost efficiency, saving billions in the branch network services and real state costs.